nbrandaleone-blog/myblog/_posts/2019-12-01-Haskell-on-AWS.md

 ```

 ## Issues
 The program worked well, and executed in less than 2 seconds.
 This is pretty fast considering there are now over 20 AWS regions.
-Also, did you notice that we did not to worry about _mutex_ locks, or any other asynchronous magi?!
+Also, did you notice that we did not need to worry about _mutex_ locks, or any other asynchronous magic?!
 Pretty cool!

 However, since _amazonka_ is not an official AWS SDK, it tends to run behind AWS releases.
 The author created an amazing library, but only updates it about once or twice a year.
 This can cause issues if you use some of the newer features or services.
 I came upon two issues myself, and there are probably more.
 1. The list of regions is not up to date in the latest 1.6.1 package.